 When you’re ready to commit we can help you get started at any time.
 But, the reporting cycle is fixed to the financial year period of 1 July – 30 June.
 All data must be submitted and payment complete within two months from the join date.

-$110 per annum per vineyard site or winery.
+$110 annually per vineyard site, winery and wine business.
 Membership fees are due at the time of completion of the data and workbook each year.

 How to join & renewal

 Between 1 July – 31 August each year, the AWRI will automatically issue you an invoice which must be paid by 14 September.
 Please note, your data reporting must be completed by 31 August each year.